 Full time.
 A typical school day starts at 7:25 a.m. and ends at 2:15 p.m.

-Post-Graduate Applicants will be required to take the ACCUPLACER test.
 The tests use a multiple-choice format.
 There is no time limit on the tests, so you can focus on doing your best to demonstrate your skills.
 This test uses the latest computer-adaptive technology, which means the questions you see are based on your skill level.
 Your responses to each question determine the difficulty level of the next question, so it’s important to give each question as much thought as you can before selecting your answer.
 No one passes of fails ACCUPLACER tests, but it’s important to complete the test using your best effort, so you can get an accurate measure of your academic skills.
 The tests consist of the following units:

 • Reading Comprehension